ethpm/EIPs/EIPS/eip-ethpm-registry.md

 No existing standard exists for package registries.
 The package registry currently deployed by EthPM would not comply with the standard since it implements only one of the method signatures described in the specification.

 ## Implementation
-A reference implementation of this proposal can be found at the EthPM organization on Github [here](https://github.com/ethpm/escape-truffle).
+A reference implementation of this proposal is in active development at the EthPM organization on Github [here](https://github.com/ethpm/escape-truffle).

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).